PGBBS/pgbbs.github.io/_posts/2017-04-21-ppt-karoke -2nd.md

 The line-up for the teams has been:

- - Team 1: Armin and Steffi
+ - Team 1: Armin and Steffi aka.
+Team Arffi
- - Team 2: Manu, Thomas and Matthias
+ - Team 2: Manu, Thomas and Matthias aka.
+Team Mamas

 The two teams have been fighting hard for the victory.
 One Expression after another has been described, painted or mimiced from each team.